Ohio Republicans aim to rename state park after Donald Trump | ExBulletin

 Ohio Republicans aim to rename state park after Donald Trump

-GOP-backed bill would change name of Ohio state park to honor former President Donald Trump
+COLUMBUS, Ohio A GOP-backed bill introduced on Monday would change the name of an Ohio state park to honor former President Donald Trump.
+The bill primarily sponsored by First Year State Representative Mike Loychik to rename Mosquito Lake State Park to Donald J.

 The bill primarily sponsored by Freshman State Representative Mike Loychik to rename Mosquito Lake State Park to Donald J. Trump State Park is the latest attempt by Ohio Republicans to honor the former president.

-This bill is meant to honor the commitment and dedication our 45th President of the United States, Donald J. Trump, has given to the great people of Trumbull County, Loychick wrote in an opening statement.
+This bill is intended to honor the commitment and dedication our 45th President of the United States, Donald J. Trump, has given to the great people of Trumbull County, Loychik wrote in an opening statement.

 He added: This enthusiasm for our former president was also historic across the state of Ohio last November as he lobbied for initiatives and policies that were very well received by my constituency and the state. . “

-Note: This story has been updated to correct the spelling of the invoice promoter’s last name several times.
-He’s Representative Mike Loychik, not Mike Loychick.